obfuscar/docs/tutorials/basics.rst

 -----------------
 .. note:: The example assumes you have Visual Studio 2017 installed.

-The example consists of a solution that includes and executable and a dll.
+The example consists of a solution that includes an executable and a dll.

 The final executable project adds Obfuscar NuGet package from NuGet.org, and uses it in post build event to perform obfuscation.